Matthew-D-Dwyer/ISBNS_and_Wikibooks/README.md

 # ISBNS_and_Wikibooks

-A summary of this project is available here.
+A summary of this project is available here, via the knitted markdown document.

 I looked at the Wikibooks data set on Kaggle and found that though there were a lot of books the data set was hard to do anything with because there wasn't much meta data.